bumptech/nitro/docs/nitro.md

 *Return Value*

-A cstring containing the user-readable description of the given error.
+A string containing the user-readable description of the given error.

 *Thread Safety*

 Reentrant and thread safe.

+*Ownership*

+The returned string is a static global.
+You do not need to free it.

 Logging
 -------